dbigham/TQQQ/docs/integration_investments_view.md

-When the model elects to hold, the response still includes the model’s desired weights so InvestmentsView can surface drift information, and the `reason` string explains which cadence or momentum rule blocked trading (e.g. “Next rebalance window opens in 5 trading day(s).” or “Buy-side momentum guard active” when a drawdown filter is engaged).【F:strategy_tqqq_reserve.py†L4497-L4541】
+When the model elects to hold, the response still includes the model’s desired weights so InvestmentsView can surface drift information, and the `reason` string explains which cadence or momentum rule blocked trading (e.g. “Next rebalance window opens in 5 trading day(s).”, “Buy-side momentum guard active” when a drawdown filter is engaged, or “Buy prevented by violation of maximum temperature of 1.30.” when only the temperature limit blocks the trade).

 ## Consuming the bridge